 Darker and Edgier: Pretty much established within the first ten minutes of the series, with the savage perma-murder of Cliffjumper.
-It doesn't get any Lighter and Softer from there, dabbling in things like terrorism, child mortality, and PTSD.
-Fun times.
+It doesn't get any Lighter and Softer from there, dabbling in themes of terrorism, child mortality, and PTSD.

 Decoy Protagonist: The beginning of the first episode focuses on Cliffjumper, as does promo art and the tie-in comic leading us to believe he'll be one of the main characters.
 Then Starscream kills him within ten minutes of the episode.